PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to the circus the little girl asked if she could ride the elephant
+Yo mamma so fat she sat on a quarter and a booger shot out of George Washington's nose.